 This issue came by way of the mailing list.
-The admin reported that on an IBM X335 with Intel Xeon 2.8ghz and 2.5 GB of RAM), it would take the system upwards of 6 minutes to get fully booted with an older version of pfSense.
+The admin reported that on an IBM X335 with Intel Xeon 2.8ghz and 2.5 GB of RAM), it would take the system upwards of 6 minutes to get fully booted with an older version of pfSense software.
 The majority of the time was spent at the following message:

 smp: AP CPU #1 Launched!

 Booting the same system with ACPI disabled (via the boot menu), it came up in under a minute.
 Use the same procedure as above to disable ACPI.

 The hardware may not power itself off when halting with ACPI disabled.